jtoy/cld/README.md

 # Compact Language Detection

-Blazing-fast langauge detection for Ruby provided by Google Chrome's Compact Language Detector.
+Blazing-fast language detection for Ruby provided by Google Chrome's Compact Language Detector.

 ## How to Use